movementlabsxyz/MIP/MIP/mip-84/README.md

 We define the following terms:

 - **Trusted** : A component is trusted if it is assumed to be secure and reliable.
 No errors in the component can occur.
 Nor keys can get compromised.
-- **Partially trusted** : A component is partially trusted if it can have unintentional bugs, or misconfigurations, or worst case gets compromised but in extremely rare occurances.
-Under normal operations it is secure and reliable.
+- **Untrusted** : A component is untrusted if it can have bugs, or misconfigurations, or worst case gets compromised (i.e., become byzantine).
+The component can stop/crash or tamper with messages, results of computations.
+- **Insurance-based Untrusted** : We assume that faults or compromise is extremely unlikely.
+Under normal operations the component is secure and reliable.
 The rarity of these events permits that the operator takes care of resulting hardship.
-Protective measures should be taken to reduce the maximally caused damage that the component can cause incase it becomes faulty / Byzantine.
+Protective measures are taken to reduce the maximally caused damage that the component can cause incase it becomes faulty / Byzantine by providing an insurance fund.
-- **Untrusted** : A component is untrusted if it can become faulty or malicious (Byzantine) at any time and frequently.
-The component can stop/crash or tamper with messages, results of computations.
-Any action should be approved by a trusted party and require a proof of correctness.
+- **Approval/proof-based Untrusted** : Faults or compromise could happen frequently and at any point in time.
+Any action should be approved by a trusted party or require a proof of correctness.

 ### Base assumptions